heyrajveer/Pandit-Booking-Application/README.md

 - Booking creation and management for logged-in users
 - Pandit dashboard and profile handling
 - Contact form for support and inquiries
+- AI-powered chatbot for user assistance and real-time support
 - Seed data support for local development
 - Secure password hashing, JWT authentication, and file upload handling